ihmeuw-msca/CurveFit/docs/code.md

 plt.plot(df.time, df.ln_death_rate, '.')
 ```

-You should see a plot that looks like this:

 Now we will walk through each of the steps from above and explain how to use them in detail.

 ### Setting Up a Model